omar404ahmed/bioinformatics_249/one/README.md

 # Metagenomic Classification with k-mer Indexes and Minimizers

 This repository contains the implementation for CS249 Spring 2025 Assignment 1, which focuses on metagenomic classification methods using k-mer indexes, minimizers, and comparison with established bioinformatics tools.
+The [report](report.pdf) outlines the implementation undertaken to achieve the objectives and the strategies employed.

 ## Overview